leitingsd/NoWindowsUpdate/README.md

 ---

+###⚠️ Disclaimer

-### DisclaimerNote: It is generally **not recommended to disable Windows updates**.
+Note: It is generally not recommended to disable Windows updates.
-Disabling updates is intended only for specific software environments or particular version requirements.
+Disabling updates should only be done for specific version or software environment requirements.

+⚠️ If your PC is managed by a company or organization (under group policy restrictions), some settings in this guide may not be changeable.
+In such cases, please consult your IT administrator before performing any operations.

 ⚠️Before performing these actions, please be aware of the following risks: